trovares/trovares_connector/_sources/odbc/index.rst

 * When transferring to a database, the table must already be created.
 * Transfer sizes/times are estimates and may not be available.
-* The Oracle driver doesn't support uploading to Oracle.
+* The Databricks and Oracle drivers don't support transferring from xGT to them.
 * Binary data types not supported.

 API Details